xraypy/xraylarch/_sources/xafs/xafsft.txt

   .. image:: ../images/ftwin_example4.png
      :target: ../_images/ftwin_example4.png
      :width: 48 %

+  Figure 6.
+Fourier Transform window examples and illustration of parameter meaning.
+On the left, a comparison of Welch, Parzen, and Hanning with the same parameters is shown.
+On the right, the effect of ``dx2`` is shown as a different amount of taper on the high- and low-``x`` end of the window.
+As before, ``xmin=5`` and ``xmax=15``.

 The Gaussian, Sine, and Kaiser-Bessel windows are illustrated next.
 These go to 1 at the average of ``xmin`` and ``xmax``, but do not stay at 1 over